mafifafm/pxt-microbit/docs/courses/csintro/conditionals/activity.md

 * Have students recall the classic rock paper scissors game.
 * What are the rules of the game?
 What are the conditionals?
 >Example: If Player A gets rock, and Player B gets scissors, Then Player A wins.
-* Have students write the pseudocode for how to play the game on the micro:bit.
+* Have students write the pseudocode for how to play the game on the Ragga.
 >Example pseudocode:<br/>
 On button A press: choose random number from 0-2
 If random number = 0, then display rock icon,